-Negative externalities make the internal costs inexpensive in the short run, but cause higher "fix-it" costs in the long run.
+Negative externalities make the internal costs inexpensive in the short run, but cause higher 'fix-it'costs in the long run.
 Positive externalities usually created by government technology spillovers help productivity in the long run.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #83 Topic: HOW AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium

+Learning Objective: 02-03 How the U.S. is able to produce so much output.

+- 84. Which of the following will contribute to accelerated growth for the U.S. economy?

+- A. A decrease in factor mobility.

+- В.

-- 84. Which of the following will contribute to accelerated growth for the U.S. economy? - A. A decrease in factor mobility. - B. A decrease in the number of government-sponsored student loans. - C.Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services. - D. A decrease in tax credits for research and development.
+A decrease in government involvement in copyright laws.

+- C. Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services. - D. A decrease in tax credits for research and development.